connect@weareguru.com

 The Opportunity Nobody's Talking About

-Here's the stat that should wake up every local business owner: only 11% of consumers who want to support local businesses say "none of these barriers apply."
+Here's the stat that should wake up every local business owner and CPG founder: only 11% of consumers who want to support local businesses say "none of these barriers apply."

 That means 89% of people who already want to shop local are facing solvable friction.
 These aren't philosophical problems.
 They're operational ones.

-Which means local businesses that fix availability and variety aren't just competing with other local shops for a small pool of conscious consumers.
-They're competing with Amazon and Walmart for a huge pool of consumers who already want what you're selling—they just can't access it easily enough.
+Which means local brands and businesses that fix availability and variety aren't just competing with other local options for a small pool of conscious consumers.
+They're competing with Amazon and national brands for a huge pool of consumers who already want what you're selling—they just can't access it easily enough.

 And the timing matters.
 Core Conscious Consumers—the most committed segment—cite supporting local/small businesses at 55%, more than double the general population.
 These aren't casual supporters.
 They're actively looking for local options.